 - You can add or subtract points when a deal stage changes using the "Deal stage changes" trigger

 - You can add points if a lead replies to an email using the "Replies to an email" trigger

 - You can add points if a lead completes an event through the "Event is recorded" trigger

 Beginning automations based on deal scores

-You might want to trigger automations when a lead reaches a certain deal score.
-For instance, you could create an automation that will send out a notification to your sales team to follow up with a lead once their deal reaches that score.
+You can trigger automations when a lead or contact reaches a specific deal score.
+For instance, you could create an automation that will notify your sales team to follow up with a lead once their deal reaches that score.